What Is a Peritonectomy?

 A heated chemotherapy regimen – administered into the abdominal cavity for direct contact with cancer cells – is most commonly delivered after the tumor cytoreduction is complete.
 This generally lasts 90 minutes, while the patient is still under general anesthesia.

 Once discharged from the hospital, patients should expect another two or three weeks of recovery at home.
-A large part of this recuperation depends on the recovery of the digestive system, which can experience significant complications after cytoreduction.
+A large part of this depends on the recovery of the digestive system.
+It can experience significant complications after cytoreduction.

-Mesothelioma experts consider peritonectomy and cytoreductive surgery critical to successfully treating peritoneal mesothelioma with a curative intent.
-Reducing the amount of visible cancer through surgery allows chemotherapy to better penetrate the cancerous cells that are invisible to the naked eye.
+Mesothelioma experts consider this surgery critical to treating peritoneal mesothelioma.
+Reducing the amount of visible cancer allows chemotherapy to work better.

 A combination of cytoreductive surgery and chemotherapy can help some patients become long-term survivors.
 In general, when peritoneal mesothelioma patients follow this treatment regimen, doctors report a median survival of approximately three years.
 One study of 49 patients achieved a median survival of 92 months (about 7.5 years).
 This is a drastic difference from the typical mesothelioma prognosis of one year or less.